captainsvbot/TeslaChain-369/WHITEPAPER.md

 ## 4. Proof-of-Work

-The proof-of-work mechanism used by Bitcoin and TeslaChain is essentially one-CPU-one-vote.
-The innovation of proof-of-work is that it makes double-spending attacks computationally expensive.
-An attacker must expend resources (electricity, hardware) to rewrite history, creating an economic disincentive.
+The proof-of-work mechanism is essentially one-CPU-one-vote [5,6].

 The proof-of-work involves scanning for a value that when hashed (e.g., with SHA-256) produces a result with a certain number of leading zero bits.
 The required work is exponential in the number of zero bits required.